Nathan S. Kline: Research

 A graduate of the New York University School of Medicine, he and Robert Edward Gross are the only two-time winners of the Albert Lasker Award for Clinical Medical Research, an award sometimes referred to as "America's Nobel Prize".
 Kline was best known for his pioneering work with psychopharmacologic drugs.
 In 1952, he started a research unit at Rockland State Hospital, NY (later the Rockland Psychiatric Center).
 At that time, the national inpatient population in public hospitals was approaching the half-million mark.
 Traditional therapies seemed inadequate to treat the growing number of mentally ill patients.

 Kline and his colleagues took the unusual step of investigating reserpine, a derivative of Rauvolfia serpentina.
 Rauvolfia was commonly used in India to treat many physical complaints, and reserpine was being used in the US to treat high blood pressure.
-For two years, trials with hospitalized patients found that approximately 70% of those suffering from schizophrenia were markedly relieved from their symptoms.
+For two years, trials with hospitalized patients found that approximately 70% of those with schizophrenia were markedly relieved from their symptoms.
 This work earned Kline, along with his colleagues, his first Lasker Award.

 Encouraged by his success with this tranquilizer, Kline investigated the properties of antidepressants.
 Within a year, patients in psychiatric centers throughout the US were receiving antidepressant medication.
 In 1964, Kline earned his second Lasker Award for the study of the introduction and use of iproniazid, a monoamine oxidase inhibitor, in the treatment of severe depression.
 This successful use of drugs for two major categories of psychiatric illness led to the release of thousands who were able to rejoin society.
 Kline's work has been acknowledged as a major factor in opening a new era in psychiatry: psychopharmacology.

 During the 1960s the Rockland Research Institute grew to more than 300 staff.
 Kline's reputation drew biomedical researchers from around the world.
 Many laboratory techniques were developed to determine the therapeutic doses of frequently used medications, doses which are safe yet effective, at the Rockland Research Institute.

 Kline was founder and director of the International Committee Against Mental Illness.
 As an advisor to several international health agencies such as the World Health Organization and CARE-Medco, Kline was aware of the lack of medical treatment for mental illnesses in developing countries.
 He traveled widely and devoted much time to establishing and visiting mental health clinics and programs in other parts of the world.